hfrazee01/odin-recipes/README.md

 All recipe descriptions, instructions, ingredients, and images were obtained from allrecipes.com.

-Check out my first project with Odin at [a link](https://hfrazee01.github.io/odin-recipes/)
+Check out my first project with Odin [here](https://hfrazee01.github.io/odin-recipes/).